www.cpcalive.com

 db 0

-program1 proc far ; ** CALLED BY THE BASIC INSTRUCTION |PROGRAM1 **
+; ** CALLED BY THE BASIC INSTRUCTION |PROGRAM1 **

 ;... code X86

-program2 proc far ; ** CALLED BY THE BASIC INSTRUCTION |PROGRAM2 **
+; ** CALLED BY THE BASIC INSTRUCTION |PROGRAM2 **

 ;... code X86

 Operation: With the MnemoTb vector presence to the address 0210h, the emulator generates a Z80 rom interpretable with the Cpc system integrating the names table (MnemoTb) with its X86 call vectors.
 The first vector of the table "X86Vec" corresponding to the first name is the initialization vector which is called with each initialization of the Cpc system.
 Each name corresponds to a vector of this table (in order).
 The end of each name is indicated with the bit 7 on the last letter of the name.
 The table should not exceed 128 names and must be finished by a null byte.
-To use a command, it will be enough to type the name preceded with the sign "vertical bar | " from the Cpc BASIC interpreter.
+To use a command, it will be enough to type the name preceded by the "vertical bar | " from the Cpc BASIC interpreter.

-It is also possible also to call the X86 routines from the Cpc memory through Z80 opcodes (see below).
+It is also possible to call the X86 routines from the Cpc memory through Z80 opcodes (see below).
 If names are not necessary, replace the vector "MnemoTb" with a null word (address 0210h).

 To call a X86 program from the Z80 memory: